 - Get selling!

-Wix has a great help and support score of 3.8/5, which is joint with Shopify’s score.
-Both offer 24/7 support to help businesses on their platform with any issues that arise.
+Wix has a great help and support score of 4.1/5, which is the best support score of any ecommerce builder we’ve tested.
+Both Wix and Shopify offer 24/7 support to help businesses on their platform with any issues that arise.
 Wix is ideal for smaller antique stores, just starting to sell antiques and collectibles online, because it’s simple to set up with its drag-and-drop editor..
-Wix has a super respectable ease of use score of 4/5 making it easier than both Shopify and BigCommerce.
+Wix has a super respectable ease of use score of 4/5, the same as Shopify, meaning our users found them equally user-friendly during hands-on testing.

 - Learn about what causes shoppers to quit at the checkout with our article on cart abandonment rate statistics.